Influenza Vaccine Pros, Cons & Natural Treatments

 Certainly I recommend you speak with your physician if you have questions about the flu vaccine, but clearly the studies show that the vaccine is not the invincible protection against the flu that many presume.
 The good news is there are several proven things you can do to limit the severity and duration of these infections, but you need to prepare ahead of time.

 Zinc lozenges have become popular supplements to use when people feel a runny nose coming on.
 When zinc is sucked in the mouth in lozenge form, it binds to specific cell receptor sites in the nasal-oral cavity that inhibit the ability of viruses to take hold.
-The key to success is to suck on two 24 mg zinc lozenges within the first 24 hours of a runny nose developing, and continue every two to three hours while awake until runny nose resolves.
+The key to success is to suck on a few lozenges within the first 24 hours of a runny nose developing, and continue every two to three hours while awake until runny nose resolves.
 Limit zinc intake to less than 300mg per day and only for a few days at this level.

 Vitamin C protects the body from free radicals and fights oxidative stress, both of which threaten the immune system.
 In fact, a major immune-supporting activity of vitamin C is boosting glutathione levels (a potent internal antioxidant) in human lymphocytes, cells that make up about 25% of all white blood cells in the blood.
 Studies demonstrate that dihydroquercetin acts to inhibit the oxidation of vitamin C, thereby helping to maintain its concentration and to recycle vitamin C throughout the body.
 This synergistic relationship between dihydroquercetin and vitamin C greatly enhances the efficacy of both molecules in the body’s organs and tissues.
+Vitamin C also supports the adrenal gland which is quite stressed with significant illness.
 I suggest taking 1000mg every 2-3 hrs, up to 10,000mg daily.

 N-acetylcysteine (NAC) is an acetylated ester of the amino acid L-cysteine.
 NAC also raises glutathione levels.
 For many years, NAC has been used to treat bronchitis and other lung conditions as an expectorant or mucous thinner as well as an anti-inflammatory.